Full details, the schedule and syllabus, and a link to register are available at the Introduction to Genomics Data Wrangling Workshop website.

 Contact: Diya Das (email@example.com)

-Diya is a postdoctoral researcher in the lab of John Ngai, where she studies regeneration in the olfactory epithelium, the tissue responsible for our sense of smell.
-She analyzes how olfactory stem cells contribute to both steady-state differentiation and injury-induced regeneration using single-cell RNA sequencing (scRNA-seq), assay for transposase-accessible chromatin sequencing (ATAC-seq) and other genomics techniques.
+Diya Das completed her BIDS Data Science Fellowship in May 2019 and is now an Informatics Analyst II in Development Sciences Informatics at Genentech.
+At UC Berkeley, she was a postdoctoral researcher in the lab of John Ngai, where she studied regeneration in the olfactory epithelium, the tissue responsible for our sense of smell.
+She analyzed how olfactory stem cells contribute to both steady-state differentiation and injury-induced regeneration using single-cell RNA sequencing (scRNA-seq), assay for transposase-accessible chromatin sequencing (ATAC-seq) and other genomics techniques.
 Her first co-authored paper, a collaboration between biologists, computer scientists, and statisticians, demonstrated the paths by which adult stem cells choose between neuronal and non-neuronal fates.
 Her second co-authored paper addressed how these stem cells mediate tissue regeneration after severe chemical injury.
 She's also contributed to methods papers for the analysis of scRNA-seq data (available here and here).

 Caroline Cypranowska is a PhD student in the Molecular and Cell Biology department in the lab of Ehud Isacoff.
 She uses functional genomics methods to study how motor neurons send and receive signals, using the fruit fly as her model organism.
 Caroline’s appreciation for computational biology and data science began during her previous work in the lab of Ahmet Yildiz, where she studied how molecular motors move cellular cargoes.
 Recognizing that programming and data science has helped her transition between diverse projects, Caroline volunteers with The Hacker Within to help others develop skills relating to data visualization, data science, and computation.